 Being a small city, Kermit does not have a public transit system used by locals to get to and from work.

-Kermit is a somewhat ethnically-diverse city.
+Kermit is an extremely ethnically-diverse city.
 The people who call Kermit home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Kermit, accounting for 60.53% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kermit residents report their race to be White, followed by Black or African-American.
-Kermit also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 59.77% of the city’s residents.
-Important ancestries of people in Kermit include Irish, English, Acadian/Cajun, and Scottish.
+Important ancestries of people in Kermit include Irish, English, Acadian/Cajun, and Dutch.

 The most common language spoken in Kermit is English.
 Other important languages spoken here include Spanish and African languages.